vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 Choose radio button `External` and then click `CREATE` button

-Fill all required fields from App Information form
+At this step fill all required fields from App Information form :

-In breadcrumb 2 `SCOPES` click on the button `SAVE ANS CONTINUE` In breadcrumb 3 `Optional info` click on the button `SAVE ANS CONTINUE` In breadcrumb 4 `Summary` click on the button `BACK TO DASHBOARD`
+In breadcrumb 2 `SCOPES` click on the button `SAVE ANS CONTINUE`

+In breadcrumb 3 `Optional info` click on the button `SAVE ANS CONTINUE`

+In breadcrumb 4 `Summary` click on the button `BACK TO DASHBOARD`

 At this step you are activated Gmail API on your Google Cloud Platform and setting a consent screen for that clients authorize your application to use their credentials on behalf of themselves.